 I am attorney Brent D. Ratchford, and I am here to stand up for you.
-From my office conveniently located in Gastonia, I am fully prepared to represent you against charges of assault, domestic violence, assault on a female or any other violent crime.
+From my office conveniently located in historic downtown Gastonia, I am fully prepared to represent you against charges of assault, domestic violence, assault on a female or any other violent crime.

 I take my oath to provide excellent representation very seriously.
 Through meticulous trial preparation and a firm attention to detail, I strive to achieve that goal.